raspberrypilearning/sell-me-something/en/step_2.md

 --- task ---

 **Decide:** Think about the purpose of your page.
 What are you trying to convince your audience to do?
-It could be to buy something, take up a new hobby, try an activity, or support a cause.
+The webpage's purpose could be to convince visitors to buy something, take up a new hobby, try an activity, or support a cause.

 Remember this purpose while you design your page.
 Try to make your page as appealing and persuasive as you can.